News location:

 Changes include cracking down on groups that voice hate against people of other faiths, bringing in stronger background checks for firearm owners, and setting up a national gun buyback scheme.

-Prime Minister Anthony Albanese has previously said he wants the reforms to pass on the same day, and that he would walk away from reforms this term of parliament if they failed to garner support.
+Prime Minister Anthony Albanese has previously said he would walk away from reforms this term of parliament if they failed to garner support.

 Labor originally planned to introduce the gun and hate speech reforms in a single package, but was forced to split the bill due to fierce opposition to proposed racial vilification laws from the coalition and the Greens.